 Topics covered include:

 - What criteria determines whether an employer may be considered an ALE (applicable large employer) and subject to the Employer Mandate and reporting requirement(s)?

 - What measurement methods are available for identifying full-time employees?

 - What are some of the differences between a standard and an initial measurement period, and how do they intertwine?

 - What are some considerations when handling position changes between part-time and full-time?

 - How can a leave of absence impact full-time status under the look-back measurement method?

-- What are some common mistakes that employers make administering look-back measurement periods?
+- What are some potential pitfalls when administering the look-back measurement method?